mcnairsa/100-days-of-code/log.md

 me: Only 5 days to go!
 Will you carry on with your project or maybe you'll have finished it by then.

+### Day 057/100: 23-11-2024
+**Today's Progress**:
+Did my practice session on Codecademy but otherwise a day off due to my cold.

+**Thoughts:**
+Shame ...
+Also cream crackered because completing the Coursera thing led to me not going to bed until 2am and getting only 4 hours sleep.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Hope to feel better[Proposal/Plan for the next day]

+**Pay Forward:**
+1.  @500_Mai on fCC Discord
+re:
+me: Well done for persevering with it.

+2. @Sudharsan on fCC Discord
+re: Day 1
+me: Well done!
+And welcome to the challenge.

 ### Day 000/100: ...
 **Today's Progress**:
 [Completed ... &c